 You can just imagine what he could have accomplished in today’s wide open game.
 Speed kills.
 Nobody had more speed than Pavel Bure.

-Despite being hampered by injuries, Bure made his mark in the league as a born goal poacher; one of the greatest in history.
-The Hockey Hall of Fame will undoubtedly call upon him at some point in time.
+Despite being hampered by injuries, Bure made his mark in the league as a born goal poacher – one of the greatest in history.
+The Hockey Hall of Fame called in 2012, and he was inducted along with Adam Oates, Joe Sakic and Mats Sundin.

 Words don’t paint the entire picture.
-In honor of the Russian Rocket’s career, I can’t think of a better way to conclude than with a highlight reel.
+In honor of the Russian Rocket’s career, we can’t think of a better way to conclude than with a highlight reel.